You may wonder why a lodge in the mountains is called "The Lighthouse". A lighthouse is designed to serve two purposes.

 2 bathrooms with showers

-A spacious and fully equipped kitchen including ample appliances, table settings, cookware, a large fridge, and a new (2019) range.
+A spacious and fully equipped kitchen including ample appliances, table settings, cookware, a large fridge, and a range/oven.

-The comfortable living room features four couches, a TV and a large stone fireplace and free WiFi (it’s intermittent- that’s the Big Bear way).
+The comfortable living room features couches, a TV, a cozy gas fireplace, and free WiFi (it’s intermittent- that’s the Big Bear way).

 The Lighthouse is not a hotel or a B&B. It’s more like a family retreat center.
-We have no staff, only volunteers.
 This means that staying here requires some help from those who use the facilities.
-We ask that you clean up before you leave so the next guests find it the way you found it.
+We ask that you help us tidy up a bit before you leave so the next guests find it the way you found it.